 This is after using the technique shown in Photo #3.

-This is after using the Claw Tool to extract as much from the fibers as
+This photo I shot after using the Claw Tool to extract as much from the

 possible.
 It did a great job and I could have stopped here if I'd